Washington (WA) has the

 Seattle-Bellevue, WA HUD Metro FMR Area.

-For FY 2017, the Seattle-Bellevue, WA HUD Metro FMR Area (Snohomish County) rent for a studio or efficiency is $1,093 per month and $2,654 per month to rent a house or an apartment with 4 bedrooms.
+For FY 2017, the Seattle-Bellevue, WA HUD Metro FMR Area (King County) rent for a studio or efficiency is $1,093 per month and $2,654 per month to rent a house or an apartment with 4 bedrooms.

 The average Fair Market Rent for a 2-bedroom home in Washington is $894 per month.